View your child's medical records and schedule appointments through our secure, online portal, day or night.

 - need to take tests in a separate area away from distractions

-Because bullies often target students who seem "different," certain health conditions, including autism, can put kids and teens at higher risk of being bullied.
+Because bullies often target students who seem "different," health conditions like autism can put kids and teens at higher risk for bullying.

 What Teachers Can Do

 Many students with autism can thrive in a structured environment, so establish a routine and keep it as consistent as possible.
 Adhering to daily schedules and allowing ample time for transitions can help with many students' behavioral issues and frustrations.

 Instructional support is often needed within the classroom setting.
 Students with autism learn better with pictures and demonstrations.
 Limit long verbal instructions and provide visual cues and written instructions, when possible.
 Also limit distractions and use positive rewards for positive behaviors.

 Many people with autism have strong passions and deep interests.
 Getting to know your students' likes and dislikes can help you understand what motivates them.
 Students with autism can participate in most activities that other kids and teens do, so provide encouragement to participate when appropriate.